 The retreat is suitable for newcomers and experienced students alike.
 It is best to live in for a complete break from day-to-day activities.
 Joining daily is also possible for those with family, pets or other needs.

-To register or for more information please phone 9333 1770 or email Jean at firstname.lastname@example.org
+For more information please phone 9333 1770 or email Jean at firstname.lastname@example.org